dataluscorp/browser/browser/components/touchbar/docs/index.rst

 ------------------
 Adding a new input is easy: just add a new object to ``gBuiltInInputs``.
-This will make the input available in the Touch Bar customization window (accessible from the Firefox menu bar item).
+This will make the input available in the Touch Bar customization window (accessible from the Datalus menu bar item).

 If you want to to add your new input to the default set, add its identifier here_, where ``type`` is a value from ``kAllowedInputTypes`` in that